martic01/bankaccount/README.md

 ## USage

-* 1.Navigate to the Sign-Up Page
+* 1. Navigate to the Sign-Up Page
 ```bash
 * Click on the "Sign Up" button/link.
 ```